MicrosoftDocs/ATADocs/ATPDocs/prerequisites.md

 ### Network adapters

 The [!INCLUDE [Product short](includes/product-short.md)] sensor monitors the local traffic on all of the domain controller's network adapters.
-After deployment, use the [!INCLUDE [Product short](includes/product-short.md)] portal to modify which network adapters are monitored.
+After deployment, use the Microsoft 365 Defender portal to modify which network adapters are monitored.

 The sensor isn't supported on domain controllers running Windows 2008 R2 with Broadcom Network Adapter Teaming enabled.

+If you attempt to install the [!INCLUDE [Product short](includes/product-short.md)] sensor on a machine configured with a NIC Teaming adapter, you'll receive an installation error.
+If you want to install the [!INCLUDE [Product short](includes/product-short.md)] sensor on a machine configured with NIC teaming, see [[!INCLUDE [Product short](includes/product-short.md)] sensor NIC teaming issue](troubleshooting-known-issues.md#defender-for-identity-sensor-nic-teaming-issue).

 ### Ports